OPM/pyopmspe11/docs/text/configuration_file.rst

 the array entry.
 The corner-point mode generates a grid where the x and y direction are defined as in the array mode, but the cell faces in the z-direction follows the lines as defined in the `lines_coordinates.geo <https://github.com/OPM/pyopmspe11/blob/main/src/pyopmspe11/reference_mesh/lines_coordinates.geo>`_ script, resulting in 18 levels.
 Then, the z-refinement in each of these levels is set.
 See the configuration files in the `tests <https://github.com/OPM/pyopmspe11/blob/main/tests>`_ and
-`examples <https://github.com/OPM/pyopmspe11/blob/main/examples>`_ folder for the setting of these grids.
+`benchmark <https://github.com/OPM/pyopmspe11/blob/main/benchmark>`_ folder for the setting of these grids.

 .. figure:: figs/satnum.png
 .. figure:: figs/fipnum.png